arduino/docs-content/content/arduino-cloud/10.education/01.shared-spaces/content.md

 ## Introduction

-A Shared space is a virtual classroom environment where you can optimize classwork, keep track of student’s progress, boost learning and connect with peers and students seamlessly.
+A **shared space** is a virtual classroom environment where you can optimize classwork, keep track of student’s progress, boost learning and connect with peers and students seamlessly.
 It's an easy way to keep track of all your students' recent activities on their programming, electronics and IoT projects and monitor their project progress.

 In this article, we're spilling the beans on all the necessary tips and tricks you could do with a shared space and how to set it up for your classroom.
 Let's get started!